eskriett/dotfiles/README.md

 ## Installation

+To install the base packages either use `make apt` or `make yum`.

-To install both the dotfiles and my frequently used command line utilities simply use:
+To symlink the dotfiles simply use:
 ```
 cd dotfiles
-make
+make install
 ```

 Alternatively, if you only wish to setup links for specific configuration files,